How to design a round yoke crochet sweater

 [(Bust + Ease) – (2 x underarm chain)] + 2 x[(Bicep + Ease) – underarm chain]

 The ease you add to the bicep and bust will be part of your design decision.
-I usually add a much smaller amount of ease at the bicep than the bust.
+I usually add a much smaller amount of ease at the bicep than the bust because I like fitted sleeves in round yoke sweaters.

 The length of the underarm chain is another design decision.
 This area is a great place to build in flexibility.
 The length of the underarm chain is not set.
 According to the Elizabeth Zimmerman method, the underarm chains should be 8% of the bust measurement, but this should be seen as an approximate starting point and not an absolute.